The day I was told you’ve got cancer was darker than the other side of the moon.

 Severe incontinence and sexual dysfunction were possibilities and countenancing these dreaded outcomes took an emotional toll.

-Thankfully I came through the procedure without those dreaded side effects and eleven years later I remain cancer free.
+Thankfully I came through the procedure without those dreaded side effects and 14 years later I remain cancer free.

 How do you survive traumatic scenarios like a cancer diagnosis and continue to thrive in ministry?

 I pastored in our church for 30 years and during that time I not only survived cancer but mind-bending depression and my wife’s burnout.
 How do you avoid being crushed by the relentless toll of ministry especially when life throws you curve balls?